manojavya/Optomizer/README.md

 JoeDuck2020 only gave the Idea of this project they have no role in the maintainance of this project or creation of this project, this project is created and maintained by Manojavya P.M.

 # Contact
-We have a small Discord server, you may join by clicking the link:
+We have a Discord server, you may join by clicking the link:
-## Contact us at Discord: https://discord.gg/3HKF29KuMX
+Contact us at Discord: https://discord.gg/3HKF29KuMX
-This is the link to our Discord server https://discord.gg/3HKF29KuMX

 # Stable Releases
 So far the most stable Optomizer release is the Optomizer v3.4.0 as it is much more advanced and also uses the LTS Java 21!

 # Refreshing
 v3.4.0 Supports refreshing the process list, there is a dedicated button for refreshing right above the Discord button.
+The refresh button does not auto refresh as it consumes resources which is not ideal for an app which is meant to boost performance.

 # Compatibility
 We have added support for Windows OS from v2.0.0 onwards, and now we have all OS's in support.
 Linux, Mac OS, Windows.
-Windows version is highly unstable as of v3.4.0 will most likely not work, I recommend windows users to wait for a stable release for windows
+Windows users are recommended to use v3.5.0(Not yet released, under development) for stability.

 **All versions below v2.0.0 only support linux.**
 **Avoid using older versions we reccomend switching to v3.4.0 a more stable and reliable release for users.***